Midwifery clinical practice experience is undertaken by students in all two study pathways of the midwifery program.

 Students MUST attend orientation at Calvary North Adelaide Hospital prior to attending with the woman they are following through.
 If you do not attend an orientation you will not be allowed to attend the venue.
 Please check on the venue information page of the professional experience placement website for orientation dates.

-Please send an email to the Clinical Placement Unit advising which date you will attend orientation.
+Please send an email to the Professional Experience Placement Unit advising which date you will attend orientation.
 We will forward the information to the venue.